learn-co-students/javascript-logging-lab-bootcamp-prep-000/README.md

 Your job is to identify a way of sending each kind of message.
 Hint: in JavaScript, you'll probably find ways of telling users things with `console`.

+And again, remember to save your files before you re-run your tests.

 When all of your tests pass, be sure to run `learn submit` to move on to the next lesson.